poirier/cheat/python/fixing_style.rst

 Gradually fixing your Python code's style
 =========================================

+(A formatted version of this draft is at https://cheat.readthedocs.io/en/latest/python/fixing_style.html.)

 Sometimes we inherit some code that doesn't follow the style guidelines we prefer when we're writing new code.
 We could just run `flake8 <http://flake8.pycqa.org/en/latest/>`_ on